subhp03/exchange-rate-bot/README.md

 ntfy topic is provided via GitHub Actions environment variables/secrets, never hardcoded in source.
 See [.env.example](.env.example) for the expected variable when running locally.
-No credentials needed apart from the secret for running NTFY via the public server.
+No credentials needed apart from the topic for running NTFY via the public server.

 ## Running locally